justeattakeaway/pie/apps/pie-docs/src/components/chip/code/code.md

 ## Events

-When the chip component is not dismissible, it does not use any custom event handlers.
+When the chip component is not dismissible, it does not emit any custom events.
 In order to add event listening to this component, you can treat it like a native HTML element in your application.

 When the component is dismissible, you will need to listen to the close event listed in the table below.